madeinouweland/tilebasedgamescroller/readme.md

 ![map](https://github.com/madeinouweland/tilebasedgamescroller/blob/master/src/assets/water5.png)

-I never created a scrolling game on my C64 but I guess this would be how they did it in the eighties.
+I never created a scrolling game on my C64 but I guess this is how it would be done in the eighties.
 I hope this helps you to create a nice tile based game!